lukso-network/docs/docs/guides/key-manager/execute-relay-call.md

   .call();
 ```

 Encode the ABI of the transaction you want to be executed.
-In this case a LYX transfer to a recipient address.
+In this case, an LYX transfer to a recipient address.

 ```typescript title="Encode transaction ABI"
 const abiPayload = myUniversalProfile.methods.execute(